-Consider the use of board management software, or board portal solutions, that allow for the distribution of digital board packs.
+Consider the use of board management software, or board portal solutions (such as Boardlogic), that allow for the distribution of digital board packs.
 Digital board packs not only eliminate the hassle of carrying around volumes of papers that are unwieldy and overwhelming, but they are cost-effective and more secure.
 Updates can also easily be made so that directors work with the latest information.
 Furthermore, board portals offer the ability to make inline annotations and markups, or even exchange comments, directly on documents.

 THE EFFECTIVE BOARD PACK BLUEPRINT

 Steven Dunn, a senior partner at Frog Capital, applies the Kaplan and Norton balanced scorecard approach to building an effective board pack.
 He states that, on a high level, the architecture of a good board pack addresses the following points:

 - Customer perspective (How do customers see us? – client acquisition, churn, penetration, new product take-up, satisfaction ratings, references)

 - Internal business perspective (What must we excel at? – unit economics, product innovation, lead times, staff retention and development)

 - Learning and growth perspective (Can we continue to improve and create value? – life cycle to product maturity, time to market versus the competition, market dynamics, responding to competitors or substitutes)

 - Financial perspective (How do we look to shareholders? – sales growth, cash burn contribution margins, fixed overhead build, capex, trade debtors)

 - Governance perspective (How would we look under investigation, could be regulatory, litigation or due diligence related – minutes, actions, fiduciary duty disclosures, controls, reviews)

 With this macro perspective, a board pack can be designed and built.